 Geotex 401

-Non-woven Separation Fabrics
+Non-Woven Separation Fabrics

 Non-woven geotextile fabrics are generally used for reinforcement, separation, filtration, and erosion control.
 These fabrics are durable on a varying scale with the heavier fabrics being the most resilient to tearing.
 Polypropylene staple fibers combine high water flow rates which are an ideal material choice for use in various drainage applications.
 Aside from drainage, non-woven fabrics can also be used as an underlayment in road stabilization.